 The ALS Hope Foundation has generated this list to help people with ALS, their caregivers, and family members to pursue information, research, news, and community.
-These links are checked on a regular basis, but please email us at email@example.com if any is inoperable.
+These links are checked on a regular basis, but please email us at firstname.lastname@example.org if any are inoperable.

 ALS Hope Foundation Educational Video Series